athern27/Edge-AI-Powered-Surveillance-Intelligent-Threat-Detection/code/Python/Readme.md

 └───labels.txt --It contains labels
 ```

-6. To do this Run CreateDataset file
+6. To do this Run CreateDataset file.